EddieAbbondanzio/eddieabbondanz.io/content/post/xj-info/how-to-piece-together-a-2-inch-ome-lift/index.md

 **Why does a leaf need to be removed from the leaf springs?**

-If left untouched, the CS2033B springs will lift the rear of an XJ about 3.5" which is signifcantly taller than the front spring + spacer and will give the XJ a ton of rake.
+If left untouched, the CS2033B springs will lift the rear of an XJ about 3.5" which is significantly taller than the front spring + spacer and will give the XJ a ton of rake.
 The CS2033B leaf springs are actually the same leafs used for 3.5" OME lift kits.

 **Which leaf is the extra leaf?**